urbanjost/M_starpac/README.md

                hP(j) = 1/KMD(p)      for j = 2, ..., KMD(p)-1;

-             PERF(p,.) is the periodgram smoothed using the first p filters (PERF(0,.) is the input periodogram and PERF(NK,.) is the series actually returned to the user);
+             PERF(p,.) is the periodogram smoothed using the first p filters (PERF(0,.) is the input periodogram and PERF(NK,.) is the series actually returned to the user);